mohaksnghl/mygate_assessment/README.md

 ●	Add new food truck entry to the dataset : /trucks

-●	Add new food truck entry to the dataset : /trucks/{id}
+●	Delete new food truck entry to the dataset : /trucks/{id}

 ●	Auto expiry of licenses : /trucks/autoexpire